+We practice and teach principles of regenerative agriculture and sustainable farming.
+Our methods include the regenerative horticulture using bio intensive polyculture: building soil, conserving water and space.
 We grow a large range of produce, we grow our produce to be consumed locally.
 This is called Slow Food.
 This approach is based on a concept of food that is defined by three interconnected principles: good, clean and fair:

 There is nothing new about this.
 It is really only in the last 60 years of the twentieth century that the growing of food in home gardens and in local regions was not the norm.
 Prior to the introduction of chemical fertilizers in the early twentieth century, leading to large-scale broad acre farming, most food was produced locally and most people participated in some way in its production.
 We are part of this age old tradition.

-Wynlen House sells vegetables, seasonal preserves and baked goods every Saturday from a small produce stall in the Courtyard of Provisions Deli & Grocery, 56 Wallace St Braidwood and at the Braidwood Farmers Market (1st & 3rd Saturday of the month at the National Theatre)
+Wynlen House sells vegetables, seasonal preserves and baked goods every Saturday from a small produce stall in the Courtyard of Provisions Deli & Grocery, 56 Wallace St Braidwood and at the Braidwood Farmers Market (1st & 3rd Saturday of the month at the National Theater)

 We sell whatever is ready from the garden (seasonal produce) We aim for a broad range of produce, focusing on a little of everything and a lot of a some things.
 We always sell a seasonal stir fry mix and a seasonal Salad mix.